gkaguirrelab/gkaModelEye/bench/README.md

 The first row of the opticalSystem corresponds to the initial conditions of the ray.
 Thus, the refractive index value given in the first row specifies the index of the medium in which the ray arises.
 The other values for the first row are typically left as nans and ignored.

-Ray tracing is conventionally performed from "right-to-left".
+Ray tracing is conventionally performed from "left-to-right".
 Because we are interested in describing the appearance of an eye as viewed from a camera, the optical system is constructed by default in the order retina --> camera.
 An opticalSystem variable is only valid for ray-tracing in one direction at a time.
-The function `reverseSystemDirection` may be used to switch a system from the retina --> camera direction to the camera --> retina direction, and vice-a-versa.
+The function `reverseSystemDirection` may be used to switch a system from the retina --> camera  (left-to-right) direction to the camera --> retina (right-to-left) direction, and vice-a-versa.

 The opticalSystem matrix may be stored in an opticalSystem structure, which contains as well a set of labels for the surfaces, and information regarding how the surfaces should be plotted.